Lost in Paradise (X-Perience album): Rarities & outtakes

 "Dream to Me" is the name of a demo version of I Feel Like You.

 The song Joining Together is based on the same melody as Million Miles.
 Joining Together was limited released as Image-song for Böllhoff, a provider of fastening, assembly and systems technology.
 Dragonfly is an unreleased song which was only played live during concerts 2003–2005.
+This song was finally released in a new version on their sixth album We Travel The World in 2023.

 In 2003, there were plans to include cover-versions of It's A Sin (originally by Pet Shop Boys) and Moonlight Shadow (originally by Mike Oldfield and Maggie Reilly) because they already played these songs live but this was scrapped.